-If our raw material suppliers fail to supply us with the Active Pharmaceutical Ingredients for our products and investigational product candidates, for which availability is limited, we may experience delays in our product development and commercialization.
+If our raw material suppliers fail to supply us with alprostadil, for which availability is limited, we may experience delays in our product development and commercialization.

 We are required to receive regulatory approval for suppliers.
-We obtained our current supply of alprostadil from two approved sources, NeraPharm, s.r.o., in the Czech Republic and Chinoin Pharmaceutical and Chemical Works Private Co., Ltd., in Hungary.
+We obtained our current supply of alprostadil from two approved sources, NeraPharm, s.r.o., in the Czech Republic and Chinoin Pharmaceutical and Chemical Works Co., Ltd., in Hungary.
 We have manufacturing agreements with Chinoin and NeraPharm to produce additional quantities of alprostadil for us.
+We are currently in the process of investigating additional sources for our future alprostadil supplies.
+However, there can be no assurance that we will be able to identify and qualify additional suppliers of alprostadil in a timely manner, or at all.